Auburn Dam: Site preparation

 Official groundbreaking of the Auburn Dam started on October 19, 1968, with preparatory excavations and test shafts drilled into the sides of the North Fork American River gorge.
 The contract for the diversion tunnel through the mountainside on river left, 33 ft in diameter, 2400 ft long, and equipped to handle a flow of 74000 cuft/s (a roughly 35-year flood) was let to Walsh Western for about $5.1 million in 1968.
 The actual construction of the tunnel itself did not begin until mid-1971, and it was completed in late November 1972.
 One worker was killed during the excavation of the tunnel.
 In 1975, the earthen cofferdam for the Auburn project, 265 ft high, was completed, diverting the river into the tunnel.
 The diversion tunnel bypassed a roughly 1 mi section of the riverbed to allow construction of the main dam.

 Upstream of the dam site, Auburn-Foresthill Road – one of the only all-weather thoroughfares of the region – would be inundated by the proposed reservoir.
-In preparation for the reservoir's filling, it was rerouted over a three-span, 2428 ft-long truss bridge rising 730 ft above the river.
+In preparation for the reservoir's filling, it was rerouted over a three-span, 2428 ft truss bridge rising 730 ft above the river.
 Even though Auburn Dam would never be completed, the bridge was still required because the pool behind the cofferdam would flood the original river crossing.
 It also improved safety and reduced travel time by eliminating a steep, narrow and winding grade into the canyon on either side of the river, as comparisons to maps showing the old road alignment will attest.
 The contracts for various projects pertaining to the relocation of the roadway were given to O.K.
 Mittry and Sons, Hensel Phelps Construction Company, and Willamette-Western Corporation, the latter for the construction of the actual bridge.
 The Foresthill Bridge, the fourth highest bridge in the United States, was completed in 1973.